 ASK – All Special Kids

-ASK is a one-stop resource for parents, schools and specialists, helping to support children with learning differences and special educational needs in Switzerland.
-Our inclusive, all-encompassing approach aims to give all children the opportunity to reach their full potential.
+ASK-All Special Kids is a one-stop resource for parents, schools, and specialists, helping to support children and young adults with learning differences and special educational needs in Switzerland.
+Our vision is to enable children and young adults with learning differences and special educational needs (SEN) to reach their full potential and inclusion into society, and to ensure that they receive the understanding and respect all individuals deserve.

 It was very helpful to have so much positive feedback on the idea of James going into a special school as I was not sure that it was the best thing for him, but it looks like it is a very good option.
 It’s important to have a group where you can say almost anything and not feel judged or criticised to get the feedback, support and ideas from others and be able to off load a bit of the pressure !